asmikhatter2007-cell/ai-security-agent/Documentation.md

-HackBlock
+# HackBlock

-Project Overview:
+## Project Overview:
-HackBlock, an AI Security Agent is a multi-agent SOC that combines ML, Context-Builder, LLM and a report generator to predict a cybersecurity threat and generate a report consisting of result, evidence,reason, recommendation and a summary.
+HackBlock, is a multi-agent SOC assistant that combines Machine Learning Classifier, a Context-Builder, an LLM-based behavioural validation and a Python based SOC report formatter to predict a cybersecurity threat and generate a report consisting of result, evidence,reason, recommendation and a summary.

+The system provides-

+- Threat classification
+- Confidence estimation
+- Behavioural evidence
+- LLM-based validation
+- Historical activity
+- Analyst-oriented recommendations
+- Live threat monitoring
+- Structured SOC incident reports

-Motivation:
+## Motivation:
 The main motive was to make something in the domain of cybersecurity to explore my interests and this idea seemed to be most appealing because-
 1. Many SOC Analysts spend their time detecting threats manually.
 2. Existing ML models only classify and many solutions use thresholds for detecting threats.